Boyana Sharlopova on the Feeling of Being on the Edge of Venezuela

 To see with your own eyes a world that resembles nothing familiar.

-To discover that Venezuela, which cannot be captured in a picture.
+To discover that Venezuela which doesn’t fit into a picture.

 Our next group is in October.